rackspace-cookbooks/magentostack/README.md

   - download and extract Magento from `default['magentostack']['download_url']` to `node['apache']['docroot_dir']`
   - install Magento with install.php (basic configuration, DB bootstrap, SSL url etc...)

+### magento_admin
+- what it does
+  - set up a cronjob to run Magento admin tasks

 ### mysql_add_drive
 - what it does
   - formats /dev/xvde1 and will prepare it for the mysql datadir.